Could Africa's taste for bushmeat trigger the next pandemic? | DW | 25.02.2021

 In Zambia, the consumption of bushmeat raised for that purpose is permitted.
 But there is a threat in illegally sourced meat.

 The current coronavirus pandemic is just one example.
 The virus jumped to humans from "reservoirs" — the term virologists use for the viruses' natural hosts.
-All it takes is consuming improperly prepared game meat, a bite from an animal carrying the virus, or contact with animal bodily fluids.
+All it can take is consuming improperly prepared game meat, a bite from an animal carrying the virus, or contact with animal bodily fluids.

+"When COVID-19 came along, it was not a surprise," Nguluka said.
+"It's not the first disease we've traced to wildlife.
+And I doubt it will be the last."

-The reasons for the increase are many, explains Ulrike Beckmann, who serves as a scientific advisor for the Jane Goodall Institute.
-"We are missing the point if we only talk about bushmeat," she says.
+The reasons for the increase are many, explained Ulrike Beckmann, who serves as a scientific advisor for the Jane Goodall Institute.
+"We are missing the point if we only talk about bushmeat," she added.

 "The issue is that we are destroying the last functioning ecosystems by invading them.
 Through poaching, hunting, clearing, road and settlement construction, or mineral resource extraction, we are in danger of coming into contact with creatures and pathogens that would not occur under natural conditions."